mretondo/XCSmartCutCopyPaste/README.md

 ### User privacy policy

 This application gathers NO user personal data at all, period!
-No network connections are made.

 ### This project was inspired by the extensions